CostelloLab/GSEARerank/README.md

 ### Scripts

-#### R/00-queryGEO.R
+#### R/00-queryGEO.R (possibly deprecated, see notes below)

 Queries GEO for all human gene expression studies that have .CEL files available.
 Saves a table of the studies and their descriptions to `RData/full_human_expression_GEO.rds`.
+NOTE: The `GEOmetadb` package seems to have trouble connecting to the GEO database now.
+Rani has a local copy of the database downloaded previously (5 GB) that was used to generate `RData/full_human_expression_GEO.rds`.
+The analysis can be started with the `R/01-annotateStudies.R` script.

 #### R/01-annotateStudies.R